 To avoid marks on the ceiling, do not iron over an area that is already dry.
 Calculate the amount of paint you need, so you don’t run out during the construction.

-These follow the manufacturer’s instructions and accurately measure the area to be painted so as not to skew your calculations.
+These follow the manufacturer’s instructions.
+Accurately measure the area to be painted so as not to skew your calculations.
 If you run out of paints, you may have to stop work and see rework marks on the ceiling.

 Likewise, when trying to save paint, you would be tempted to apply too thin a coat by pressing down on the roller, creating streaks of paint on ceiling.